rcossio/TinyQueue/README.md

 # TinyQueue

-Small piece of code to be used when designing scripts that handle large calculationsin with a limitted number of cores.
+Small piece of code to be used when designing scripts that handle large calculations with a limitted number of cores.